bcgov/parks-reso-api/README.md

 samNode$ curl http://localhost:3000/
 ```

-You can also use `yarn build` & `yarn start-full` to build and start the API locally.
+You can also use `npm run build` & `npm run start-full` to build and start the API locally.

 ## Connecting to remote AWS DynamoDB endpoints (for migrations, etc)